ArtisticPhoenix/Pattern/README.md

  }
  ```

- Then you can call your class like this
+ Then you can call your class like this (each additional call will return the same instance of the class)

 ```
 $Foo = Foo:getInstance();